bioconvert/bioconvert/doc/developer_guide.rst

 converter using the pytest.mark.parametrize function.
 That way, the test file remains short and do not need to be duplicated.

-In this test, we added a data file in the ``bioconvert/data`` directory.
-Indeed the :func:`~bioconvert.bioconvert_data` function finds the data location automatically if the file is in ``bioconvert/data`` directory.

 .. _add_test_file: